-It’s entirely possible to change lanes in your career.
-You can and should consider changing sectors, industries and even transferring your skills to a completely different profession.
+It's entirely possible to change lanes in your career, and you can and should consider changing sectors, industries and even transferring your skills to a completely different profession.

 But how can you do that smartly?
-And when is the right time to do it?
+And when is the Right Time to do it?
 How do you position yourself for a significant change?
-I’d say you...

-- It's important to be on the lookout when opportunities come knocking at your door.
-They may pass you by, and you won’t even notice.
+- It's essential to be on the lookout when opportunities come knocking at your door.
+They may pass you by, and you won't even notice.
 Or

 - You need to want it and strategically prepare yourself for the move.

 We address both of these strategies in this episode (number 71) of The Job Hunting Podcast.
 I interview Donna Burr, a Partner at Watermark Search International.
 In addition to being an experienced recruiter in the interim executive management practice helping professionals transition careers day in, day out, Donna herself has successfully changed lanes in her career a few times.
-From accountancy to human resources, and now as an executive search professional, Donna has cleverly used opportunities to springboard herself into different roles, sectors, and industries.
+Donna has cleverly used opportunities to springboard herself into different roles, sectors, and industries.

 Listening to this episode, and reading the blog below, is an opportunity to learn from her experience.
 How did she transition from one profession to another?
 What tips can you get from her to help you do the same?

-How did “Donna, the accountant” became “Donna, the human resources expert”?
+How did "Donna, the accountant" become "Donna, the human resources expert"?

-- She realized what she liked and what she didn’t like to do.
-Donna realized that she was not passionate about accounting and auditing.
-It was not something she wanted to pursue for the rest of her career.
+- She realized what she liked and what she didn't like to do.
+Donna realized that she was not passionate about accounting and auditing, and it was not something she wanted to pursue for the rest of her career.
 She realized she was more curious about other parts of the business.

 - She had a mentor.
 Donna had a mentor who identified her transferrable skills and pointed out that a world beyond accounting and auditing was within her reach if she was willing to make a move.

 - She found a stepping stone into her new area.
-Her step into human resources was through training and development: she was training accountants in the organization, which allowed her to smoothly transition into human resources.
+Her step into human resources was through training and development: she was training accountants in the organization, which allowed her to transition into human resources smoothly.
 After that initial entry, she transitioned into other areas of human resources management.

 How to identify your transferable skills?

-In Donna's case, she had a mentor point out to her what her traits or superpowers were, which helped her transfer her skills and develop a new expertise.
-But you don’t need a mentor to do that.
+In Donna's case, she had a mentor point out what her traits or superpowers were, which helped her transfer her skills and develop new expertise.
+But you don't need a mentor to do that.
 Here are her tips for other ways to find out what your superpowers are: